The Ruin (Ukrainian history): Background

-Left and Right Banks 1648–1663
+Prelude to the Ruin 1648–1657

-1648-57: Khmelnitsky: Crimea and Russia: Khmelnitsky started his rebellion in alliance with the Khanate of Crimea.
+1648-57: Khmelnytsky: Crimea and Russia: Khmelnytsky started his rebellion in alliance with the Khanate of Crimea.
 When his acceptance of Russian overlordship in 1654 (Treaty of Pereiaslav) led to the Russo-Polish War (1654–1667), the Crimeans switched sides and began raiding Ukraine.
-In his last years Khmelnitsky backed away from Russia and was negotiating with Sweden and Transylvania.
+In his last years Khmelnytsky distanced from Russia and was negotiating with Sweden and Transylvania.

+Left and right banks 1657–1663

-1657-59: Vyhovsky and the Poles: At the time of Khmelnitsy's death his son Yurii was only 16, so the hetmanate was given to Ivan Vyhovsky (regent).
+1657-59: Vyhovsky and the Poles: At the time of Khmelnytsky's death his son Yurii was only 16, so the hetmanate was given to Ivan Vyhovsky (regent).
 He based his power on the richer cossacks ('starshina') and sought a rapprochement with Poland.
 This led to a rebellion of the more democratic cossacks Martyn Pushkar and Yakiv Barabash, which was defeated in June 1658, a civil war that cost about 50,000 lives.
 In September 1658 he signed the Treaty of Hadiach with Poland, which would have turned Ukraine into a third member of the Polish–Lithuanian commonwealth, but the treaty was never implemented.
 The treaty led to a Muscovite-Ukrainian War where Russians were defeated at the Battle of Konotop on 29 June 1659.
 Faced with a revolt by several pro-Moscow colonels, Vyhovsky resigned and retired to Poland in October 1659.

-1659-63: Yurii Khmelnitsky: Russia and Poland: The hetmanate passed to Bohdan's son Yurii Khmelnytsky who was now about 18.
+1659-63: Yurii Khmelnytsky: Russia and Poland: The hetmanate passed to Bohdan's son Yurii Khmelnytsky who was now about 18.
 In 1659 he was forced to sign the Pereiaslav Articles, which were often confused with the treaty itself.
 They significantly increased Russian power.
 The next year, fighting resumed between Russia and Poland.
 Yurii hung back.
 After a number of Polish victories, Yurii agreed to return Ukraine to the commonwealth.
 This led the left-bank cossacks under Yakym Somko to depose him.
 Depressed by this effective partition of Ukraine, in January 1663 Yurii surrendered his hetman's mace and retired to a monastery.